Give Yourself the Best Small Business Start

 Strategic Business Plan

-The second key item for creating a successful startup business is having a business plan.
-I’m an over planner, and have to pull myself back in order to implement.
+The second key item for giving yourself the best small business start is having a business plan.
+I’m an over planner and have to pull myself back in order to implement.
 For others, I know planning isn’t as natural.
 However, I stress to you… implore you not to simply wing it.
 Not only is a business plan practical as a guide for your business, it also can be helpful for your mental health.

 Your business plan can help you reduce stress.
 Your business can be more than a document that gets you funding.
 It can also be a strategy to get from point A to point Z. If you’re anything like the entrepreneurs I work with, you have a grand, fabulous dream business.
 You have an idea of what you want your business to look like in 5 or 10 years.
 At times, it may even seem like an impossible dream.
 A business plan helps make the impossible more possible.
 Don’t be afraid to look 10 years into the future.
 Then pull it back… what does your business look like in 5 years, 3 years, 1 year, 6 months from now, 3 months from now?
 3 months from now is not nearly as scary as 10 years from now.

 It can be difficult to see the path you need to take to reach your goals.
-Mapping out time chucks can act also as a measurement tool, and also help you truly focus on what needs to happen to day, so you can be where you want to be 10 years in future.
+Mapping out time chucks can act also as a measurement tool, and also help you truly focus on what needs to happen today, so you can be where you want to be 10 years in future.
 Create a roadmap for your business.
-Companies with business plans have greater chances of success and increased potential for growth (full article).
+Companies with business plans have greater chances of success and increase the potential for growth (full article).
 With failure being so high for businesses, your company can use all the advantages it can get.

-There are a lot of moving pieces to a successful business.
+You can give yourself the best small business start, but don’t end at the beginning.
+Keep in mind, there are a lot of moving pieces to grow a successful business.
 It’s up to you to put the pieces together in a way that makes sense and prepares you for success.
 It all starts with a profitable idea, which will take you on a journey of research.
 Once you have a solid profitable idea, it’s time to put together the plan that will reel in the profits.
 It doesn’t stop there.
 Your research is ongoing and your business plan is organic, requiring adjustments as your business changes.